This article covers:

 A Trigger is a condition that must be met before an Action can occur.
 The Trigger is assigned to the Source object, while Actions are assigned to Target objects.

-There are three Triggers for conditions: On Click, On Graded between and On Date.
+There are four Triggers for conditions: On Click, On Graded between and On Date and On Assessment.

 On Click means that the student must click on the Source object before an Action can occur on one or more Target objects.
 To use On Click, select this option and then select a source object.